In this guide, you’ll …

 But getting that box to customers in two days often requires a network of fulfillment centers scattered across the globe — or at least relatively close to the geographies from which the majority of your orders originate or are to be shipped.

 Outsourcing fulfillment to a 3PL (third-party logistics) with a network of fulfillment centers scattered across the country not only allows you to compete with Amazon but also positions you to slash costs and lift profit margins.
+Some also offer epacket tracking, which allows your customers to check in on the status of their order at any time.

 Partnering with a fulfillment company offers many advantages.
 Not only does it offload the time and stress of managing logistics in-house and afford the opportunity to scale fast and successfully.
 It also helps keep shipping costs down.